blaenk/site/input/notes/ruby.markdown

 A protected method can be called as long as `self` is an instance of the same class or an ancestor or descendant.

+Subclasses inherit the method-access rules of their superclasses, but they can set up new rules which take precedence.

 # Inheritance

 The syntax for inheritance uses a less-than sign `<`: